-50. If you exceed the 50-variable limit, SPSS will save only the first 50 variables.
+A number of the exercises in this book require you to recode variables.
+To eliminate the need to recreate variables you created via the Recode command, it is a good idea to save the dataset as a new file-with a new name-on either your hard drive or a floppy disk or a memory stick.
 You can delete variables you do not need by highlighting the corresponding column in Data View and pressing Delete on your keyboard.
-In any case, do not save the data set with the same name.
-You might unintentionally make a permanent change in the values of variables in the data set and later come to regret it.
+In any case, do not save the dataset with the same name.
+You might unintentionally make a permanent change in the values of variables in the dataset and later come to regret it.